 kvmrt-shutdown:

 Shuts down virtual machines and removes any real-time policy used by those VMs.
-By default, all VMs in the configuration are shutdown, but individual VMs may be specified instead.
+By default, all VMs in the configuration are shutdown in parallel, but individual VMs may be specified instead.
+A --force option is available.

 kvmrt-stat: